HKUST-KnowComp/Pronoun-Coref-KG/README.md

-# Knowledge-aware Pronoun coreference resolution
+# Knowledge-aware Pronoun Coreference Resolution

 This is the source code for ACL 2019 paper "Knowledge-aware Pronoun Coreference Resolution".